dotsonjb14/DocuDude/README.md

 This system is meant to be deployed via ECS.
 Making sure to map port 80 to port 80.
 It requires that the ECS task be given a role that has access to the required S3 buckets.

 You can deploy this outside of ECS, however your milage may vary, and you will probably need a custom docker file.

+## Upcoming Features

+In no particular order

+* Adding PDFs to PDFs
+* Digital Signing
+* Adding Images to PDFs